nottrobin/maas-docs/en/nodes-scripts.md

 Add node -> Enlistment (runs built-in commissioning scripts MAAS) -> New -> Commission (runs built-in and custom commissioning scripts) -> Ready -> Deploy

-!!!
-Note:
+[note]
 In subsequent releases of MAAS, administrators will be able to make a machine 'Ready' simply by running hardware tests.
 For now, administrators will need to Commission the new machine.
+[/note]

 ## Metadata fields